landlab/landlab/docs/source/install/rough_guide_to_python.rst

 Restart the terminal again, and check the version number now.
 Should be right!
-(You will probably also want to do something similar with ipython, but DEJH didn't explore that...)
+(You will probably also want to do something similar with ipython, but DEJH didn't explore that...) #attnKaty

 Installing pip